 Double click on the one of the predefined buttons' and submenus templates to apply it to your menu When the submenu is larger than the visible area of the page the submenu will be automatically decreased.
 You can use scrollbar to see all submenu items Build menus completely based on Cascading Style Sheets.
 It is possible to appoint the individual CSS styles for separate elements of the menu.

-Now let's set the html buttons web-behavior.
+Now let's set the submenu buttons web-behavior.
 That is, set their Link properties.
-To set the button link, select the button by clicking it and then enter the link address in the "Link" field on the Properties toolbox.
+To set the submenu link, select the submenu item by clicking it and then enter the link address in the "Link" field on the Properties toolbox.

-Another way to set the button link is to select it and then click the "Select page" button on the Properties toolbox.
+Another way to set the submenu's link is to select it and then click the "Select page" button on the Properties toolbox.
 Open dialog will appear, in which you can select the page you would like to link to.
 This page's address will then appear in the "Link" field.

-Also, you can assign link target attributes for each button.
+Also, you can assign link target attributes for each submenu item.
 This will define where a linked page will be opened in your Web-browser.
 For example "_blank" attribute will open the linked page in new browser window.
 Note that link target attribute act exactly like the Target attribute of the <a> tag in HTML.
-To set button link target attribute, just select the button and then either choose one of the predefined values from the "Link target attributes" list on the Properties toolbox or enter your own value (window/frame name, where the linked page should be opened).
+To set submenu link target attribute, just select the submenu item and then either choose one of the predefined values from the "Link target attributes" list on the Properties toolbox or enter your own value (window/frame name, where the linked page should be opened).
 Learn more about link target attributes from the user guide.